rtm-rs/rtm-rs.github.io/source/content/docs/learn/django-sqlalchemy.md

 Our intention for this guide is to act as a primer for anyone familiar with Django or SQL Alchemy and looking for a quick start guide.
 Examples in each set will show how Django and SQL Alchemy accomplishes each task followed by an example with the equivalent using RTM.

-All ROM examples are based on `rom-sql` which is an adapter needed to use SQL databases with ROM.
+All RTM examples are based on `rom-sql` which is an adapter needed to use SQL databases with ROM.
 Information on installing and configuring rom-sql for your database can be found in the [SQL](/learn/sql) guide.

 ^INFO
 Examples below assume a configured environment for each framework.
-For ROM examples this means an initialized `ROM::Container` with each component registered.
+For RTM examples this means an initialized `ROM::Container` with each component registered.

-For information on how to configure ROM see either [Quick setup](/learn/core/5.2/quick-setup) or [Rails](/learn/rails) guides.
+For information on how to configure RTM see either [Quick setup](/learn/core/5.2/quick-setup) or [Rails](/learn/rails) guides.
 ^

 ^INFO
 All these frameworks have many similar APIs but philosophically they are completely different.
 In this guide, we attempt to highlight these differences and provide context for why we chose a different path.
-That is not to say ROM is better than Django or SQL Alchemy or vise-versa, it's that they're different and each has its own strengths and weaknesses.
+That is not to say RTM is better than Django or SQL Alchemy or vise-versa, it's that they're different and each has its own strengths and weaknesses.
 ^

 ## Models vs Relations

-The first difference is ROM doesn't really have a concept of models.
-ROM objects are instantiated by the mappers and have no knowledge about persistence.
+The first difference is RTM doesn't really have a concept of models.
+RTM objects are instantiated by the mappers and have no knowledge about persistence.
 You can map to whatever structure you want and in common use-cases you can use relations to automatically map query results to simple struct-like objects.

 The closest implementation to models would be `ROM::Struct`, which is essentially a data object with attribute readers, coercible to a hash.
-More on ROM Structs later.
+More on RTM Structs later.

 <h4 class="text-center">Django ORM</h4>
 ```python